mattermost-community/mattermost-plugin-circleci/docs/HOW_TO.md

 ## Frequently Asked Questions

+### How does the plugin save user data for each connected CircleCI user?

+CircleCI user tokens are AES encrypted with an At Rest Encryption Key configured in the plugin's settings page.
+Once encrypted, the tokens are saved in the `PluginKeyValueStore` table in your Mattermost database.

 ### How do I share feedback on this plugin?

 Feel free to create a [Github Issue](https://github.com/nathanaelhoun/mattermost-plugin-circleci/issues/new/choose) or join the [CircleCI Plugin channel](https://community.mattermost.com/core/channels/plugin-circleci) on the Mattermost Community instance to discuss.